 Step 3.
 After that, double-click on the policy name “Shutdown: Clear virtual memory pagefile” on the right-side pane.

 Step 4.
-Then, Select
+Then, select Enabled.

 Step 5.
-Now, click on the
+Click on the Apply button.

 Step 6.
-Next, click on the
+Next, click the OK button.

 Step 7.
 After that, we need to reboot our computer to apply the changes.